enkidevs/curriculum/blockchain/fundamentals/altcoins/README.md

 type: insights-list

-description: Altcoins and the reasons for their appearance.
+description: Altcoins and the reasons why they exist.

 section: 1